 As a Salesforce Consultant, it is important to constantly be updated on the developments and trends in the technological landscape of today’s world.
-More than just knowing about these trends, it’s important to learn a new relevant skill or two.
+More than just knowing about these trends, it’s important to learn a Salesforce Consultants skills.

 Here are 5 basic soft skills any Salesforce Consultant will need to become great.

 Adapt your communication style based on your audience.
 Different people have different ways of communicating, which means that people are most likely to react differently to being told the same piece of information.
 When you speak to a director you need to understand that their priorities and needs may be different than the priorities and needs of a user.
 Adapting your communication style depending on who you’re speaking with, will help you better connect with them.
 More often than what you are saying, it is how you say it which will matter more.
 This improved connection will also make your audience more receptive to what you are saying.

 A great Salesforce Consultant should be able to listen to their client’s and stakeholder’s concerns and points.
 However, there is a difference between listening and actively listening.
 The latter involves empathy, which is the ability to put yourself in someone’s shoes to get a better understanding of their sentiments.
 By being more empathetic of your client’s concerns, it will help you focus on tasks that impact your client’s needs, whether it is on a day to day activity basis or in terms of a project as a whole.
 When you can properly resolve those points, this will also mean you have worked on things that matter to your client which in turn will help your overall productivity.